xingchenzhang/xingchenzhang.github.io/other_pages/fil.md

 [05/2026] Dr. Xingchen Zhang has joined the **DSIT/UKRI AIRR User Advisory Group (UAG)** as a core member.

-[04/2026] Our paper **DualTTrack: Improving Information Flow Consistency in Multi-Object Tracking via Dual-Track Matching and Recovery** has been accepted by Information Processing and Management.
+[04/2026] Our paper [DualTTrack: Improving Information Flow Consistency in Multi-Object Tracking via Dual-Track Matching and Recovery](https://www.sciencedirect.com/science/article/pii/S0306457326002347) has been accepted by Information Processing and Management.

 [03/2026] Our paper "[FusionCounting: Robust visible-infrared image fusion guided by crowd counting via multi-task learning](https://arxiv.org/abs/2508.20817)" has been accepted by **IEEE Transactions on Multimedia**.

 [03/2026] Dr. Xingchen Zhang was awarded an **<span style="color: red;">NVIDIA Academic Grant</span>** as **<span style="color: red;">PI</span>**.

 [02/2026] An **<span style="color: red;">Marie Sklodowska-Curie Postdoctoral Fellowship</span>** application from FIL has been successfully awarded.
 This year’s MSCA call was exceptionally competitive, with a success rate of below 10%.
-The fellow will join FIL shortly (supervisor: Dr. Xingchen Zhang).
+The fellow will join FIL shortly.

 [01/2026] Our paper "[Three-stage progressive modality reweighting and interaction framework for robust RGB-T tracking](https://www.sciencedirect.com/science/article/abs/pii/S0950705126001966)" has been accepted by **Knowledge-Based Systems**.